postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 1. Change any publication settings as needed:

-    * **Release tag** - Select one or more [release tags](/docs/publishing-your-api/documenting-your-api/#documenting-releases) to publish.
-Users can view documentation for each selected release.
+    * **Version** - If the collection has multiple versions, select the versions to publish.
+(You can no longer create versions or releases for collections in Postman v10, but you can [publish versions of an API](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/).)
     * **Environment** - Select an [environment](/docs/publishing-your-api/documenting-your-api/#associating-environments-with-documentation) to publish environment variables with your documentation. *The initial values of all variables are published with your documentation, so make sure they don't contain sensitive information such as passwords or tokens.*
     * **Custom domain** - Select a [custom domain](/docs/publishing-your-api/custom-doc-domains/) where you want to publish your documentation.
     * **Default layout** - Select a layout style for your documentation. **Double column** displays sample code in a column next to the documentation. **Single column** displays sample code inline beneath each request.